luis-i-reyes-castro/setup_guides/README.md

 ```

 ## Install Cursor
-Cursor is a code editor that can be installed as an AppImage.
+Cursor is a AI IDE that can be installed as an AppImage.
+It provides a significant productivity boost over non-AI IDEs.

 ### Download and Install Cursor
 Download the Cursor AppImage to the `/Downloads` directory and move it to /opt.